kawu/hhu-dl-materials-2020/installation/README.md

 # Installation

-This document describes the steps to install on Windows 10 the tools we will use throughout the course (VSCode, Python 3.8, PyTorch, Conda, and IPython).
+This document describes the steps to install on Windows 10 the tools we will use throughout the course (VSCode, Python 3.8, PyTorch, Conda).
 All these tools are also available on other operating systems (Linux, Mac).

 <!---